Supyness/project_ETH/README.md

 - `ColorGridGame` → parameters 10×10 / 10 minutes, `ColorGridGameTest` → 3×3 / 5 seconds.

 The board resets automatically after a color victory; the price keeps growing globally to make late moves more expensive, exactly as described.

-### Next steps

-This skeleton intentionally keeps gas usage and UX unoptimized.
-Potential follow-ups:

-- Emit richer events and build a subgraph/off-chain indexer for a real-time leaderboard.
-- Limit the max price and/or introduce epochs to prevent runaway cost.
-- Swap the vanilla HTML UI for a full React/Next.js front-end with viem/wagmi hooks, server-side caching, etc.